purescript-contrib/purescript-optparse/README.md

 will be rejected.

-Having `Applicative` and `Alternative` instances, optparse-applicative parsers are also able to be composed with standard combinators.
+Having `Applicative` and `Alternative` instances, purescript-optparse parsers are also able to be composed with standard combinators.
 For
 example: `optional :: Alternative f => f a -> f (Maybe a)` will mean the user is not required to provide input for the affected